ahammer/DogPuter/README.md

 1. Connect the X-Arcade to your Raspberry Pi via USB
 2. The controller will be automatically detected as a keyboard
-3. Use the default key mappings or customize them in the configuration
+3. Run the application with the x-arcade configuration: `python -m dogputer --config x-arcade`

 ## Contributing